Volcano erupts in Pacific, West Coast under tsunami advisory

 Associated Press

 WELLINGTON, New Zealand (AP) — An undersea volcano erupted in spectacular fashion near the Pacific nation of Tonga on Saturday, sending large tsunami waves crashing across the shore and people rushing to higher ground.
-A tsunami advisory was in effect for Hawaii and the U.S. Pacific coast.
+A tsunami advisory was in effect for Hawaii, Alaska and the U.S. Pacific coast, with reports of waves pushing boats up in the docks in Hawaii.

-There were no immediate reports of injuries or the extent of the damage as communications with the small nation remained cut off hours after the eruption.
+There were no immediate reports of injuries or the extent of the damage because all internet connectivity with Tonga was lost at about 6:40 p.m. local time — about 10 minutes after problems began, said Doug Madory, director of internet analysis for the network intelligence firm Kentik.

-In Hawaii, the Pacific Tsunami Warning Center reported waves slamming ashore from half a meter (a foot) in Nawiliwili, Kauai, to 80 centimeters (2.7 feet) in Hanalei.
+Tonga gets its internet via an undersea cable from Suva, Fiji, which presumably was damaged.
+The company that manages that connection, Southern Cross Cable Network, could not immediately be reached for comment.

-On Tonga, Video posted to social media showed large waves washing ashore in coastal areas, swirling around homes and buildings.
+On Tonga, home to about 105,000 people, video posted to social media showed large waves washing ashore in coastal areas, swirling around homes and buildings, including a church.
+Satellite images showed a huge eruption, a plume of ash, steam and gas rising like a mushroom above the blue Pacific waters.

 New Zealand’s military said it was monitoring the situation and remained on standby, ready to assist if asked.